Ultimate Sterling Heights Real Estate Investing Guide for 2026

 Economy

-In Sterling Heights, the median household income is .
-The median income for all households in the state is , as opposed to the United States’ level which is .
+Sterling Heights has a median household income of .
+The median income for all households in the entire state is , as opposed to the US level which is .

-The average income per capita in Sterling Heights is , in contrast to the state median of .
-The populace of the country overall has a per person amount of income of .
+The average income per person in Sterling Heights is , compared to the state average of .
+The populace of the US in its entirety has a per capita income of .

-The economic portrait of Sterling Heights includes a total poverty rate of .
-The entire state’s poverty rate is , with the US poverty rate at .
+The economic info from Sterling Heights demonstrates an overall poverty rate of .
+The entire state's poverty rate is , with the country's poverty rate at .

 Economy Quick Stats